bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 Only the *Shared Near Infrared Spectroscopy Format* ([SNIRF](https://github.com/fNIRS/snirf)) file specification is supported in BIDS.
-The SNIRF specification supports one or more fNIRS datasets to be stored in a single `.snirf` file.
+The SNIRF specification supports one or more NIRS datasets to be stored in a single `.snirf` file.
 However, to be BIDS compatible, each SNIRF file MUST contain only a single run.
 A limited set of fields from the SNIRF specification are replicated  in the BIDS specification.
 This redundancy allows the data to be easily parsed by humans and machines that do not have a SNIRF reader at hand, which improves findability and tooling development.

-Raw fNIRS data in the native format, if different from SNIRF, can also be stored in the [`/sourcedata`](../02-common-principles.md#source-vs-raw-vs-derived-data) directory along with code to convert the data to
+Raw NIRS data in the native format, if different from SNIRF, can also be stored in the [`/sourcedata`](../02-common-principles.md#source-vs-raw-vs-derived-data) directory along with code to convert the data to
 SNIRF in the [`/code`](../02-common-principles.md#storage-of-derived-datasets) directory.
 The unprocessed raw data should be stored in the manufacturer's format before any additional processing or conversion is applied.
-Retaining the native file format is especially valuable in a case when conversion elicits the loss of crucial metadata unique to specific manufacturers and fNIRS systems.
+Retaining the native file format is especially valuable in a case when conversion elicits the loss of crucial metadata unique to specific manufacturers and NIRS systems.

 ### Terminology

-For proper documentation of fNIRS recording metadata, it is important to understand the difference between a Source, Detector, and Channel as these are defined differently to other modalities, such as EEG.
+For proper documentation of NIRS recording metadata, it is important to understand the difference between a Source, Detector, and Channel as these are defined differently to other modalities, such as EEG.
 The following definitions apply in this document: